 Some Important Monasteries and Caves Around Mt.
 Kailash and Lake Manasarover

 As described Kailash is only one place "Center of the universe" to purify yourself and to take religious path.
 Only circumambulation of Kailash would not be enough to purify yourself.
-We have designed this program to take a path in every religious sites and meditate there to have inner peace.
+We are here to give you some important information about monasteries and caves around KAILASH & LAKE MANASAROVER which will make you more esier to take a path in every religious sites and meditate there to have inner peace.
 This is our small attempt to show you the path of peace.

 Manasarovar Lake is on the right and Rakshastal Lake on the left.
 Nowadays, vehicles can drive round the holy lake though most pilgrims prefer to walk as it is one of the most important parts of the pilgrimage.
 The road has caused disagreement between the current government and those who are concerned about the lake's spiritual significance.

 According to Tibetan Buddhism, there are "Four Purification Gates" (Khrus Go) at the lake: the eastern gate is where pilgrims eat a small pinch of Five-Coloured Crystal Sand (Jema Nanga); at the southern gate pilgrims collect a type of plant which is burned as incense (Pho Nanga); the western gate is where the white soil is found which is used as a flavouring in tea (Bul Nanga); at the northern gate pilgrims search for small stones on which are found natural images of Buddhas and Tibetan writing.
 These four things are sought after as purification for negative deeds and as a blessing from the holy lake.
 Pilgrims take them, with water and dried fish from the lake, to their family and friends as a blessing.